Marcel D'Agneau

 Train

-Story: Holmes and Watson are visited by Mary
+Story: Holmes and Watson are visited by

-Emily Sommersby, until recently a man claiming to be
+ward, Emily Sommersby, until recently a man

-night Emily heard the sound of heavy breathing, and
+sound of heavy breathing, and a bird chirping from

-a bird chirping from Sir Giles's library, and there
+Sir Giles's library, and there was a strange scent

-was a strange scent in the air when she entered the
+in the air when she entered the room.
+She fears

-able to prevent Sir Giles's murder.
+prevent Sir Giles's murder.

 |